 Brixham has drying out facilities situated within the Inner Harbour which can be used for anti-fouling or refitting purposes.
 Brixham Harbour also accommodates visitor berthing which is positioned in a non-drying location along the Marina walkway, this facility is known as the Town Pontoon.
 The town centre is less than a 10 minute walk away which is the home to cafes, restaurants, grocery stores, supermarkets and pharmaceutical shops.

 Water is on supply from several points based in and around the Harbour.
 Water is available on our visitor’s pontoon, and nearby the majority of drying out berths.
 Electricity points are also available in these areas however electricity cards must be purchased in order to use this facility.
-These cards cost £1.00 each and are available to purchase from Harbour offices across Tor Bay.
+The electric cards are charged as follows: Level 1 cards are £3.00 each, Level 5 cards are £12.00 each and Level 10 cards are £24.00 each - these can be purchased in Brixham Harbour Office or the Security Office at the entrance of the Fish Quay.

 There are drying out berths within the Inner Harbour which are available to use providing a booking has been made with Brixham Harbour office.
 On average all inner drying out berths are 2 – 2.5 metres above chart datum.
 All berths must be booked through the Harbour office where the tidal restricted areas will be further explained.
 The types of drying out berths are as follows: